top of page

 2. Certified Tutor Provision

 The Certified Tutor Provision offers another flexible route.
-Under this option, parents or any certified Virginia teachers can instruct the child.
-This provision exempts families from annual assessments and notifications, simplifying the process if valid teaching credentials are held.
+Under this option, parents or any certified Virginia teacher can instruct the child.
+This provision exempts families with valid teaching credentials from annual assessments and notifications.

 This path can be tailored to fit the child's unique learning needs, providing an individualized educational experience.
 Notably, the court case Prince William Co.
 School Board v.
 Charles Berlin (1993) laid the groundwork for this autonomy.
 The Prince William County School Board challenged the Berlins, arguing that the certified tutor option was intended only for non-parents and that parents should follow the restrictive homeschool law.